 The cell having a harder cell wall: Plant cells have pectin and other polysaccharides present in their cell wall.
 This pectin protects the cell from mechanical damage.
 Therefore pectin provides additional strength to the cell wall of the plant.

 Some of the fungus, algae and bacteria also have hard cell wall for surviving in harsh conditions.
 For extracting DNA from this type of cells, we have to modify protocol with a combination of mechanical- chemical- enzymatic method.

 Mechanical lysis is an important step in the isolation of DNA from pectin-rich cells.
-For doing this mortal pestle, grinding and liquid nitrogen can be used.
+For doing this mortal pestle, grinding and liquid nitrogen is used.

 Read more on plant DNA extraction method.

 The cell having a cell membrane: The cell wall is not present in animal cells.
-A combination of the enzymatic and chemical method is mostly adapted for the extraction of DNA from animal cells, However, each method individually performs the best.
+A combination of the enzymatic and chemical method is most suitable for the DNA extraction from animal cells, However, each method individually performs the best.